-- Our governors and school leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit learner's exposure to online risks. - The governors and school leaders are aware of the need to prevent "over blocking", as that may unreasonably restrict what can be taught, with regards to online activities and safeguarding. - Our decision regarding filtering and monitoring has been informed by a risk assessment, considering our specific needs and circumstances. - Changes to the filtering and monitoring approach will be risk assessed by staff with educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - The leadership team will ensure that regular checks are made to ensure that the filtering and monitoring methods are effective and appropriate. - All members of staff are aware that they cannot rely on filtering and monitoring alone to safeguard learners; effective classroom management and regular education about safe and responsible use is essential.
+- Our governors and leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit learner's exposure to online risks. - The governors and leaders are aware of the need to prevent "over blocking", as that may unreasonably restrict what can be taught, with regards to online activities and safeguarding. - Our decision regarding filtering and monitoring has been informed by a risk assessment, considering our specific needs and circumstances and is reviewed at least annually by the DSL, IT service provider and the governor responsible for safeguarding/online safety.
+A review will also be carried out following the identification of a safeguarding risk or any changes in working practice such as remote access or Bring Your Own Device or if new technology is introduced.
+We follow the guidance outlined in the DfE filtering and monitoring standards when carrying out the review. - Changes to the filtering and monitoring approach will be risk assessed by staff with educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - The leadership team will ensure that regular checks are made to ensure that the filtering and monitoring methods are effective and appropriate using the Safer Internet Centre guidance on appropriate filtering and appropriate monitoring. - All members of staff are aware that they cannot rely on filtering and monitoring alone to safeguard learners; effective classroom management and regular education about safe and responsible use is essential.

-8.3.2 Filtering
+8.3.2 Decision Making

-- Education broadband connectivity is provided by the Local Authority, East Sussex County Council - We use Smoothwall which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with Smoothwall to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputies) and/or technical staff. - The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Sussex Police or CEOP.
+- Education broadband connectivity is provided through the Local Authority, East Sussex County Council - We use Smoothwall which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature.
+Our filtering provider is a member of the Internet Watch Foundation (IWF). - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list.

+- The filtering system blocks all sites on the Counter Terrorism Internet Referral Unit (CTIRU) list. - We work with Smoothwall to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputies) and/or technical staff. - $\circ$ $\;$ The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Sussex Police or CEOP.